-Schools and colleges are legally required to make arrangements to support children with additional needs and receive funding to do this.
-They must publish a SEND Information Report on their website which shows how they identify, assess and make provision for pupils with SEND.
-We have produced a SEND minimum standards document that schools and colleges should be meeting.
+Schools and colleges are legally required to make arrangements to support children and young people with SEND and receive fundingto do this.
+The SEND Code of Practice says they must also publish a SEND Information Report detailing the services and support they provide.
+Brent has produced guidance for schools regarding the SEND minimum standards that should be met.

 Local authorities must ensure there are sufficient good school places for all pupils, including those with SEND.
 Brent is receiving £1.89 million to create additional places and has produced a plan detailing how it will invest in this allocation.
 Read more about our proposals to create additional school places and let us know your views.

 Things to read

 - Guidance for centres: awarding of vocational, technical and other general qualifications in summer 2021

 - Interactive GCSE, AS and A level data visualisation tool